As an Amazon Associate, I earn from qualifying purchases.

-Simply whisk the ingredients together and set aside.
+Simply whisk the ingredients together and set them aside.
 I then do a quick whisk before adding to the pasta salad.

 The final step: Putting it together and serving!

 Add the ingredients to a large bowl and gently toss with the balsamic dressing.
-By the time you get everything together the pumpkin will have cooled slightly.
+By the time you get everything together, the pumpkin will have cooled slightly.

 You can serve right away and a little warm (my preference), or refrigerated and cool.
 This is super delicious at room temperature too.
-If you must serve warm after it having been in the fridge, portion out what you want to warm and then microwave in 30-second increments.
+If you must serve warm after it has been in the fridge, portion out what you want to warm and then microwave in 30-second increments.